IgniteUI/indigo-design-docfx/en/style/colors.md

     <img class="responsive-img" src="../images/colors_custom8.png" srcset="../images/colors_custom8@2x.png 2x"/>

-3. You are all set, your custom color will appear as a `Color` in the `Libraries` panel and you can use it like any other color with your Components and Patterns.
+3. You are all set, your custom color will appear as a `Color` in the `Libraries` panel, and you can use it like any other color with your Components and Patterns.

 ## Additional Resources